yeoldegrove/osism.github.io/docs/guides/configuration-guide/configuration-repository.md

   The [current gilt.yml](https://github.com/osism/cfg-generics/blob/main/gilt.yml) file is always located in the [osism/cfg-generics](https://github.com/osism/cfg-generics) repository.

   To use Gilt the dependencies are installed first.
+If Gilt is not installed via the `requirements.txt` it is important to use a version smaller v2.
+The v2 of Gilt is not yet usable.

   ```
   pip3 install -r requirements.txt